Encouraging students to pursue careers in the life science, technology and high tech engineering sectors

 • Reverse engineering technology Take apart gadgets to understand how they work.

-• VR/AR experiences Simulating working on a space station, inside a jet engine or designing a skyscraper.
+• VR/AR experiences Simulate working on a space station, inside a jet engine or designing a skyscraper.

 • Live demonstrations 3D printing, robotic arms, drone technology or AI facial recognition in action.